 - A pressure readout box will be displayed in the status line under the Signal Trace plot.

 - Prepare the VPM to apply pressure/vacuum i.e. set the plunger to it's "0" position and vent valve open (vent hole is seen).

-- Hold a finger over the hole of the VPM nozzle and apply pressure/vacuum of 5 units.
+- Hold a finger over the hole of the VPM nozzle, close the vent valve and apply pressure/vacuum of 5 units.
 The software should correspond to the applied pressure/vacuum and show a stable positive or negative pressure reading, depending on the seal of your finger!
 Failing this, repeat Steps 1 - 5 with a nanopore set up (baseline current visible).

 - Make sure the tubes are completely connected over the barbs and the knurled nuts tightened.

 - Check that the fluid cell is not causing the leak i.e. repeat above steps.

 - Check the O-rings on the vent valve and the nozzle are in good order.

 - When the VPM is set to the low pressure range, the reading displayed on the software is likely to differ from the plunger setting.
 This is due to the small pressures it generates and other effects which cause it to vary.
 These effects include closing the vent valve quickly or abrupt movements of the plunger.